Mwangi20/alx-system_engineering-devops/0x00-shell_basics/README.md

- rm : Delete the file betty.
+rm -r : Delete the directory